zentyal/zentyal/docs/en/user/mailfilter.rst

   Mail will be considered spam if the score is above this number.
 Spam subject tag:
   Tag to be added to the mail subject when it is classified as spam.
-Use the Bayesian classifier:
+Use Bayesian classifier:
   If it is marked, the Bayesian filter will be used.
 Otherwise, it will be ignored.
-Automatic whitelist:
+Auto-whitelist:
    It takes into account the history of the sender when rating the message.
    That is, if the sender has sent some ham emails, it is highly probable that the next email sent by that sender is also ham.
-Automatic learning:
+Auto-learn:
   If it is enabled, the filter will learn from messages which hit the self learning thresholds.
-Threshold of self-learning spam:
+Autolearn spam threshold:
    The automatic learning system will learn from spam emails that have a score above this value.
 It is not appropriate to set a low value, since it can subsequently lead to false positives.
 Its value must be greater than the spam threshold.
-Threshold of self-learning ham:
+Autolearn ham threshold:
    The automatic learning system will learn from ham emails that have a score below this value.
 It is not appropriate to put a high value, since it can cause false negatives.
 Its value should be less than 0.